11ty/eleventy/docs/layouts.md

 ## Layout Chaining

 Your layouts can also use a layout!
 Add the same `layout` front matter data to your layout template file and it’ll chain.
-Say we have a piece of content:
+You do not have to use the same template engine across layouts and content!
+You can mix and match.

+To chain a layout, let’s look at an example:

 ```
 ---